Tuning Terahertz Optomechanics of MoS2 Bilayers with Homogeneous In-plane Strain

 The mechanical response of interlayer modes to strain is not completely understood.
 Previous work showed uniaxial strain splitting the degenerate $E_{2g}^2$ modes \cite{lee2017strain}, yet the behavior of the $B_{2g}$ mode---which corresponds to the out-of-plane oscillation and is a direct proxy for the interlayer distance---was studied under hydrostatic compressive strain \cite{du2025interlayer}; not biaxial tensile strain.

-The zoom-in on Fig.~\ref{fig:2}(c) and Fig.~\ref{fig:2}(d) contrast low-frequency spectra for the 2H and 2R BLs, respectively.
-The Raman amplitude of the $E_{2g}^2$ mode (0.67~THz) exceeds that of the $B_{2g}$ mode (1.20~THz) In the 2H BL (see Ref.~\cite{supmat}, too).
+The zoom-in on Fig.~\ref{fig:2}(b) and Fig.~\ref{fig:2}(d) contrast low-frequency spectra for the 2H and 2R BLs, respectively.
+The Raman amplitude of the $E_{2g}^2$ mode (0.67~THz or 22.3~cm$^{-1}$) exceeds that of the $B_{2g}$ mode (1.20~THz or 40~cm$^{-1}$) in the 2H BL (see section S7 in Ref.~\cite{supmat}, too).
 In contrast, this intensity ratio is inverted in the 2R BL, where the $B_{2g}$ mode has a larger amplitude.
 This reversal in amplitude reflects the different symmetries of the two stacking orders.

+The difference in amplitudes is confirmed by Raman calculations of the low-frequency modes.
+The differential cross section (proportional to the Raman intensity) far from resonance is given by \cite{liang_first-principles_2014,porezag_infrared_1996,bagheri_high-throughput_2023,supmat}:

+where $c$ is the speed of light.
+Energy conservation imposes $\omega_s=\omega_i - \omega_j$, with $\omega_s$ the frequency of the scattered light, $\omega_j$ the frequency of the $j-$th phonon mode of the crystal, and $\omega_i$ the incoming scattered light frequency.
+The Bose factor of the $j-$th phonon mode is $n_j=(e^{\hbar \omega_j/k_B T}-1)^{-1}$, where $k_B$, $\hbar$, and $T$ are the Boltzmann constant, the reduced Planck constant and temperature, respectively. $I_j^\text{R} = |\boldsymbol{g}_s^T R_j \boldsymbol{g}_i|^2$ is the Raman activity of the $j$-th phonon mode, where $\boldsymbol{g}_i$ and $\boldsymbol{g}_s$ are the polarization vectors of the incoming and scattered light. $R_j$ is the Raman tensor for the vibrational mode $j$.
+A detailed description is provided in Refs.~\cite{bagheri_high-throughput_2023}.
+The dashed curves in the zoomed-in panel of Fig.~\ref{fig:2}(b) and in Fig.~\ref{fig:2}(d) are room-temperature theoretical Raman spectra for the 2R and 2H bilayers, respectively.
+It demonstrates good agreement with the experimental results.

 The $E_{2g}^2$-mode degeneracy, protected by the $C_3$ symmetry of the hexagonal lattice, serves as a sensitive probe for symmetry-breaking perturbations such as uniaxial strain \cite{lee2017strain}.
-The lack of $E_{2g}^2$-mode splitting in our BL samples, as well as the isotropic intensity for the polarization-resolved SHG of 2R-\MoS\ BL (Fig. S6 \cite{supmat}), are both consistent with the uniform, biaxial nature of strain~\cite{patel2024biaxial,puri2024substrate}.
+The lack of $E_{2g}^2$-mode splitting in our BL samples, as well as the isotropic intensity for the polarization-resolved SHG of 2R-\MoS\ BL (Fig.~S3 in Ref.~\cite{supmat}), are both consistent with the uniform, biaxial nature of strain~\cite{patel2024biaxial,puri2024substrate}.